lia-ko/dashboard_challenge/README.md

 3. The graphs are drawn using chart.js, and the file is read using d3, the data is manipulated and grouped using lodash.

+###Perspective extentions:

-4. With additional work, it can also be extended to accept new files, and analyze them.
-Also more analysis on the data is possible.
+1. Accept new files, and analyze them.
+2. More analysis on the data.
 Such as when was each source active versus the other, amongst others.